GWCustom/bfabric-web-apps/docs/important_components.md

 ### What Is It?

-The **Charge Switch** is a predefined UI component that allows users to control whether the cost of running a job should be charged to a specific B-Fabric container (e.g., project, dataset).
+The **Charge Switch** is a predefined UI component that allows users to control whether the cost of running a job should be charged to a specific B-Fabric container.
 It integrates seamlessly into your Dash app and connects with the `run_main_job` function to enable or disable automatic service charging.

 This is especially useful in shared computing environments where resource usage must be tracked and billed to the correct entity.